focolab/minimo/README.md

 # minimo

 minimo is a simple web app for storage and association of experimental data (e.g. microscope video files) and metadata (e.g. apparatus used for recording or treatment applied to recorded subject).
+It is designed to handle very large data.

 App components include: